 Whether you have a physical product or digital product, it is likely there will be a relevant website to align with.
 Best of all, these affiliates will already have an established audience base.
-By forming these partnerships, advertisers have the chance to expand into new markets that they may not have the bandwidth to explore.
-Or further, saturate your existing market giving them a stronger online presence.
+By forming these partnerships, advertisers have the chance to expand into new markets that they may not have been able to explore solo.
+Advertisers can also provide more content for their existing market, giving them a stronger online presence.

 Narrow target prospects

 Many consumers who click on the ad won't conduct a purchase on the advertiser’s website right away, but they’ll still enter the sales funnel.
 Since affiliates choose only relevant ads, all the prospects that come through the affiliate link represent the advertiser’s target audience.

 With high levels of referred traffic, you can expect a slight increase to direct and organic traffic as well.
 Though affiliate links won’t directly boost your search engine ranking, it will increase the number of people searching for your product and navigating to your page, which can improve your ranking in Google.

 When researching your products, consumers are likely to trust 3rd party opinions over direct content from the seller.
 By partnering with trusted bloggers and reputable websites who will champion your products, may solidify consumers confidence in your products or service.

 As there are very few barriers to entry, affiliating marketing is a straightforward industry to join.
 You just need an affiliate website or blog, choose a compelling niche, and select a particular product that is relevant to your market.

 Unlike other forms of advertising, affiliate marketing is actually helpful to you and your audience.
 Linking the products that you’re discussing helps connect your audience to the seller directly, making the purchase process easier and rewarding you for the role you play in generating purchase intent.